mne-tools/mne-python/doc/source/manual/matlab.rst

     kind            int32           The channel type (FIFFV_MEG_CH, FIFF_EEG_CH, etc., see :ref:`BGBJHCGD` ).
     range           double          The hardware-oriented part of the calibration factor.
 This should be only applied to the continuous raw data. cal             double          The calibration factor to bring the channels to physical units. loc             double(12)      The channel location.
-The first three numbers indicate the location\], followed by the three unit vectors of the channel-specific coordinate frame.
+The first three numbers indicate the location [m], followed by the three unit vectors of the channel-specific coordinate frame.
 These data contain the values saved in the fif file and should not be changed.
 The values are specified in device coordinates for MEG and in head coordinates for EEG channels, respectively. coil_trans      double(4,4)     Initially, transformation from the channel coordinates to device coordinates.
 This transformation is updated by calls to fiff_transform_meg_chs and fiff_transform_eeg_chs . eeg_loc         double(6)       The location of the EEG electrode in coord_frame coordinates.
-The first three values contain the location of the electrode\].
+The first three values contain the location of the electrode [m].
 If six values are present, the remaining ones indicate the location of the reference electrode for this channel. coord_frame     int32           Initially, the coordinate frame is FIFFV_COORD_DEVICE for MEG channels and FIFFV_COORD_HEAD for EEG channels. unit            int32           Unit of measurement.
 Relevant values are: 201 = T/m, 112 = T, 107 = V, and 202 = Am. unit_mul        int32           The data are given in unit s multiplied by 10unit_mul .
-Presently, unit_mul is always zero. ch_name         char\        Name of the channel.
+Presently, unit_mul is always zero. ch_name         char(*)         Name of the channel.
     coil_def        coildef         The coil definition structure.
 This is present only if mne_add_coil_defs has been successfully called.
     ==============  ==============  =======================================================================================================================================================================================================================================================================================================================================================